The Top 8 things to ask an Accountant before You hire them for your Business…

 2. Phone calls impersonating IRS agents

 This is a common scam year-round.
 In this scam, someone may call you and impersonate an IRS agent.
 They may threaten to cancel your Social Security number or may also “warn” you that your identity has been stolen.
-They’ll tell you that you need to make an immediate payment or buy gifts cards to remedy the situation.
+They’ll tell you that you need to make an immediate payment or buy gift cards to remedy the situation.
 If you get any calls like this — hang up immediately.
 Don’t give the caller any information.
 The IRS will never call you, and they won’t ask you to make any transactions over the phone.

 3. Fake calls from debt collectors